 While research on FGC students seems inconsistent, what we do know about them is that they seem to make up a large population of students at institutions across the country with stories that need to be listened to, and ultimately inform our lens as practitioners.

-While reflecting on first-generation college students experiences, we know we’d be doing an injustice to FGC students if we provided concrete definitions of the phrase ‘first-generation’.
+While reflecting on first-generation college students’ experiences, we know we’d be doing an injustice to FGC students if we only provided concrete definitions of the phrase first-generation.

 As student affairs professionals and humans, we tend to look for clear definitions to pair students with specific characteristics in order to make sense of everything.
 It tends to be easier to break down and relate to students in this way.
 When we set boundaries, boxes, and link particular traits around students and their experiences, we may unintentionally create an environment that can be more harmful than helpful.

 It appears there is a lack of consensus on a universal definition of first-generation college students.
-Emmanuel, SA pro, conceptualizes many FGC students as ‘thank you for the opportunity’ students, who communicate immense gratitude for the chance at a higher education.
+Emmanuel conceptualizes many FGC students as “thank you for the opportunity” students, who communicate immense gratitude for the chance at a higher education.

-Definitions in higher education explain that FGC students are those with whom their parent(s) did not obtain a college degree, and are defined as those with whom parents have no college experience at all.
-The Higher Education Research Institute (HERI), in its annual CIRP Freshman Survey, defines first-generation college students as “those whose parents have no college experience”.
-The National Center for Education Statistics (NCES) defines first-generation as “neither of their parents [having] more than a high school education” and much of current college student development literature references this publication often.
+Definitions in higher education explain that FGC students are those whose parent(s) did not obtain a college degree, and are defined as those with whose parents have no college experience at all.
+The Higher Education Research Institute (HERI), in its annual CIRP Freshman Survey, defines first-generation college students as “those whose parents have no college experience.”
+The National Center for Education Statistics (NCES) defines first-generation students as “neither of their parents [having] more than a high school education” and much of current college student development literature references this publication often.

 What if we put aside these definitions for a moment and entertain what a “first-gen mindset” would look like for our practice?

-By “first-gen mindset”, we mean students that may not be identified by Admissions or Enrollment Management teams as ‘first-gen’, but they may have similar questions, challenges, and mindset.
-Similarly, professionals who serve these students may also arrive to their respective campus environment having experiences that shape their own first-gen mindset.
+By “the first-gen mindset” we mean students who may not be identified by Admissions or Enrollment Management teams as first-generation, but who may have similar questions, challenges, and mindset.
+Similarly, professionals who serve these students may also arrive at their respective campus environments having experiences that shape their own first-gen mindset.